 (8) Readmission after a Requirement to Withdraw: A student required to withdraw must stay out for two terms before being eligible for readmission.
-In this context, Spring/Summer is not counted as a term unless it is a scheduled term within the student's degree program.

-All students are readmitted on probation and must take all the previously failed courses and other courses as specified by the Dean.
+In this context, summer (May to August) is not counted as a term unless it is a scheduled term within the student's degree program.
+When readmitted, a student must take all the previously failed courses and other courses as specified by the Dean.
 For students in the co-op program, readmission must coincide with the start of an academic term.
 A student required to withdraw a second time is not normally readmitted to the Faculty of Engineering.